loop023/wtiberium/trunk/Docs/readme.txt

 Changelog :

+	1.14 :
+	Players and NPC's can now get infected by tiberium, Added a cure entitie,
+	Sepperated the server and client files,
+	Better spawn heights for the entities,

 	1.13 :
 	Tiberium will no longer spawn so close to another tiberium entity, Tiberium will no longer attempt to grow upon another piece of tiberium or a player,